SoberGrim/Linkedin-learning-courses-downloader/README.md

 # Usage:

 2* Open www.linkedin.com/learning -> click any course<br>
-You may open several courses in different tabs at the same time - all tabs will start auto-downloading videos<br><br>
+You may open several courses in different tabs at the same time - all of them will start auto-downloading videos<br><br>
-3* Plugin starts auto-downloading any videos, that are played on www.linkedin.com/learning to your "Downloads" folder in background.<br>
+3* Plugin auto-downloads any videos played on www.linkedin.com/learning to your "Downloads" folder in background.<br>

 4* ...Watch your saved videos any time later or share with friends...<br>
 ...<br>